lud/CRM-Connectors/Samples/Salesforce Lightning/2018 Winter API v41.0/Simple Sample/readme.md

 * help the integration and the test of the main features of a connector, step by step.

 The purpose is to help the definition in very few lines, and the execution though a simple cmd shell line, of any kind of connector test.

+This class is only instantiated if the php file is executed by php using a command line shell, otherwise it's ignored.

 Basically, you will find the following kind of tests :